 Whichever way it is approached Harter Fell is an attractive mountain.
 It stands isolated at the meeting point between the head of Eskdale and the Duddon Valley and can be climbed from either.
-I actually prefer the Duddon Valley approach (mainly because it is my favourite Lake District valley).
+I actually prefer the Duddon Valley approach (mainly because I really like the tranquility).
 The first 500 foot is through some desolate forestry but this makes the emergence on to the fell side more enjoyable.
-Steep, heather slopes mix with short grasses; hidden hollows with scree with the summit cairn perched dramatically on one of the many rocky outcrops that characterise the best Lakeland fells.
+Steep, heather slopes mix with short grasses.
+Hidden hollows with scree meet the summit cairn which is perched dramatically on one of the mountain’s many rocky outcrops.
+It is a fell which typifies the Lake District.

-Recommend: Do not be put off by the forestry – it has mainly been cleared now and the views are open so provides an ever changing and interesting climb.
+Do not be put off by the forestry.
+Much has been recently cleared and the views are open so still provides an ever changing and interesting climb.